 This little boy John Murdoch looks thrilled, even though he wasn’t old enough to remember his father.
 British soldier Hector Murdoch arrived home on his birthday, after three years in Japanese captivity.
 John and his mother Rosina decorated the cottage with flags and signs to welcome him home.

 Another man who suffered terribly in a Japanese prison camp was Louis Zamperini of California, who hugs his mother while his sisters wait their turn in an emotional homecoming reunion.
 Zamperini spent more than two years being tortured.
-His story was told in the book Unbroken, and recently made into a movie.
+His story was told in the book Unbroken, and later made into a movie.

 Russian soldiers, too, were excited to be home after a dreadful war in that country with an incredible loss of civilian life.
 Here this Soviet father rushes to greet his little girl, probably grateful that both had survived.
+Christmas 1945 would have been a happy one for this family.

 German soldiers were equally welcomed by their loved ones.
 This is a wonderful photo capturing the excitement of a German woman who couldn’t contain her joy at having her soldier home again.